 The company has achieved a PAT CAGR of 5.95% for the last 5 years.
 In addition to this, the company is almost debt-free having a Debt Equity ratio of 0.1 making its stock all the more attractive.

 2. Hindustan Unilever

 Founded in 1931, initially as Hindustan Vanaspati Manufacturing Co it was renamed Hindustan Lever Ltd after its acquisition in 1956 by Unilever.
 HUL is one of the largest FMCG companies in India.

 The company has over 40 brands and competes in 12 categories.
-These range from ice creams, frozen desserts and water purifiers, beverages to personal wash, fabric wash, skincare, haircare, oral care, deodorants, colour cosmetics, etc.
+These range from ice creams, frozen desserts and water purifiers, and beverages to personal wash, fabric wash, skincare, haircare, oral care, deodorants, color cosmetics, etc.

 Financially the company’s performance makes it an attractive large-cap investment.
-The company has achieved revenues of $ 5.7 billion in 2020.
-The company has a5 years.
-PAT CAGR of 14.4% for the last.
+The company has achieved revenues of Rs.
+52,446 crores in 2022.
+The company has a 5 years PAT CAGR of 11.23%.
 HUL too is a debt-free company.

 A subsidiary of the Tata group, Tata Consumer Products was founded in 1962.
 Tata Consumer Products is one of the top players in the FMCG sector in the Indian markets.